 Even if the at-fault driver is found and ordered to pay restitution, it may not be enough to cover your expenses.

-Our lawyers at Shaked Law Firm can help you explore all possible options for recovering the maximum compensation available.
+Our lawyers at Shaked Law Personal Injury Lawyers can help you explore all possible options for recovering the maximum compensation available.

 You may be entitled to compensation from: